Is Your Model Really A Good Math Reasoner? Evaluating Mathematical Reasoning with Checklist: Related Work

 \section{Related Work}

-\textbf{Benchmarks of Textual Mathematical Reasoning. } Numerous benchmarks have been proposed to evaluate the mathematical reasoning capabilities of AI models, including~\cite{amini2019mathqa,cobbe2021training,frieder2024mathematical}.
-Some datasets, such as the elementary-level GSM8k~\cite{cobbe2021training}, exhibit phenomena of performance saturation or data contamination.
-Consequently, more challenging datasets have been introduced, including those at the high-school level~\cite{hendrycks2021measuring}, and university level ~\cite{sawada2023arb,zheng2021minif2f}.
-Additionally, to provide a more comprehensive assessment of models' mathematical reasoning abilities, numerous benchmarks have been developed that measure the robustness of mathematical reasoning through various means~\cite{li2024gsm}, including semantic perturbations~\cite{wang2023large,zhou2024mathattack}, reverse problem-solving~\cite{yu2023metamath,berglund2023reversal}, and the presence of irrelevant contextual distractions~\cite{shi2023large,li2023you}.
-Distinct from the aforementioned benchmarks, which focus on a single task (typically problem-solving), our benchmark explores the task generalizability of mathematical reasoning.
-It also covers different types of robustness assessment across various tasks, providing a holistic and comprehensive evaluation of mathematical reasoning capabilities.
+\textbf{Benchmarks of Textual Mathematical Reasoning. } Numerous benchmarks have been proposed to evaluate the mathematical reasoning capabilities of AI models, including~\citep{amini2019mathqa,cobbe2021training,frieder2024mathematical}.
+Some datasets, such as the elementary-level GSM8k~\citep{cobbe2021training}.
+Consequently, more challenging datasets have been introduced, including those at the high-school level~\citep{hendrycks2021measuring}, university level ~\citep{sawada2023arb,zheng2021minif2f} and olympic level~\citep{huang2024olympicarena}.
+Additionally, to provide a more comprehensive evaluation of mathematical reasoning abilities, numerous benchmarks have been developed that measure the robustness of mathematical reasoning~\citep{li2024gsm}, including semantic perturbations~\citep{wang2023large,zhou2024mathattack}, reverse problem-solving~\citep{yu2023metamath,berglund2023reversal}, and irrelevant distractions~\citep{shi2023large,li2023you}.
+Above benchmarks paradigm focus on a single task (typically problem-solving) and can not comprehensively reflect models' reasoning ability at a given level.
+Therefore, \textsc{MathCheck} tries to go for better reasoning benchmark paradigm.